-Ohio Coronavirus cases dip slightly; hospitalizations rise
+Ohio coronavirus cases dip slightly; hospitalizations rise

 COLUMBUS, Ohio (AP) - Figures released by the Ohio Department of Health show a slight dip in new coronavirus cases while hospitalizations are rising again.

-The Health Department reported 1,236 confirmed and probable cases on Monday, down from 1,110 a day earlier.
+The Health Department reported 1,047 confirmed and probable cases on Tuesday, down slightly from a day earlier.

 Ohio Gov. Mike DeWine said Sunday an order this week could require masks to be worn in “a lot more counties.”